aviral26/no-free-lunch/rocky-raft/README.md

-# Raft
+# rocky-raft
-An implementation of the [Raft consensus algorithm] (http://web.stanford.edu/~ouster/cgi-bin/papers/raft-atc14)
+An implementation of the [Raft Consensus Algorithm] (http://web.stanford.edu/~ouster/cgi-bin/papers/raft-atc14)

 ##Architecture
 1. RaftServer: Handles all network connections and ServerLogic transitions